zx80/flask-simple-auth/README.md

 If a single scheme is provided, authentication will be `token` then the provided scheme, i.e. `token` are tried first anyway.
 To take full control of authentication scheme, provide an ordered list.
-Not that it does not always make much sense to mix some schemes.
+Note that it does not always make much sense to mix some schemes.

 - `FSA_MODE` tells when to attempt authentication.